All Absentee applications and ballots should be returned to:

 Step Two: Office Issues Application For An Absentee Ballot

 We will send the voter an Application for an Absentee Ballot after we have received and processed their request.
-The application can be sent to the voter by either mail, email, or fax.
+The application can be sent to the voter by mail.

 Step Three: Voter Returns Application For An Absentee Ballot

 The voter must completely fill out the application and return it to our office.
 The deadline for receiving the completed application is 5:00 p.m. on the 4th day prior to the election (the 4th day is Friday for all Tuesday elections).
 You may return the application in person or by mail, email, or fax.

 Upon receipt of the completed Application for an Absentee Ballot from the voter, the application will be verified and processed.
 A ballot will then be sent to the voter via the USPS First Class Mail to the address the voter listed on the application as soon as ballots become available.
 Ballots cannot be picked-up from our office, all ballots must be mailed.